Healthdirect Free Australian health advice you can count on.

 Who uses assistance dogs?

-Assistance or service dogs can help individuals who have:
+Assistance dogs can help people with:

 What jobs can assistance dogs do?